arcus/Arcus_Labs_Orientation/arcus_orientation.md

 <div class = "help">
 <b style="color: rgb(var(--color-highlight));">Troubleshooting help</b><br>

-Note that if you forget and attempt to run commands like `conda install` or `pip install` in Python when you have internet disabled, the kernel may hang (the code will keep trying unsuccessfully to run until it times out).
+Note that if you forget and attempt to run commands like `conda install` or `pip install` in Python in Internet Disabled mode, the kernel may hang (the code will keep trying unsuccessfully to run until it times out).

 You can fix this by refreshing the page (using Ctrl-C if you're working in a Terminal window).
 Then you can open the Install Tool to install the package(s) you need that way.